 - File for bankruptcy.
-(This does not release you from having to pay your tax debt in full, but it can stop the IRS from garnishing your wages for collection purposes.)
+This won’t release you from having to pay your tax debt in full, but it can stop the IRS from garnishing your wages for collection purposes.

-First off, it is good to understand how the IRS defines a “hardship”.
-While you may think that garnishing a large percentage of your paycheck every pay period creates a hardship, the IRS may not agree.
-This is what the IRS says about a hardship: “An economic hardship occurs when we have determined the levy prevents you from meeting basic, reasonable living expenses.
+According to the IRS, “An economic hardship occurs when we have determined the levy prevents you from meeting basic, reasonable living expenses.
 In order for the IRS to determine if a levy is causing hardship, the IRS will usually need you to provide financial information so be prepared to provide it when you call.”

 If the IRS determines that the wage garnishment is, indeed, creating an economic hardship for you, they may release the levy.
 However, this does not mean that your tax debt is forgiven.
-You will still be liable for paying your tax debt even when the levy is released and your employer is no longer required to garnish your wages.
+You will still have to pay your tax debt even after the IRS releases the levy.

 The best way to avoid a tax levy or IRS wage garnishment is to file and pay your taxes when due.
-If that is simply not possible, you can:
+If that is impossible, you can:

-The most important thing to remember is that you need to respond to any and all notices you receive from the IRS as promptly as possible.
+And remember, respond to any and all notices you receive from the IRS as soon as possible.
 Even if you cannot pay your tax debt, it is still imperative to contact the IRS to discuss all your options.

-If your wages are already being garnished, a tax attorney may be able to put a hold status on your garnishment while he or she works to negotiate a settlement with the IRS.
-This means that you would still have access to your funds as long as the settlement is being negotiated.
+If your wages are already being garnished, a tax attorney may be able to put a hold status on your garnishment while they to negotiate a settlement.
+This means that you would still have access to your funds as long as the negotiation was in progress.

-By analyzing your financial, tax, and employment situation, a tax attorney can help you determine the best type of settlement for your particular situation.
-Then, after reaching a settlement, you can once again enjoy a good standing with the IRS.
+By analyzing your financial, tax, and employment situation, a tax attorney can help you determine the best type of settlement for your situation.
+After reaching a settlement, you can once again enjoy good standing with the IRS.